‘Catastrophe’ Season 4 Trailer Shares Teases For The Amazon Show’s Series Finale

 — Hollywood Reporter (@THR) February 12, 2019

-Season three of the series which ended with Delaney in a drunk-driving accident, sets the stage for his character to be in a neck brace, attending AA meetings while continuing to work on his rocky marriage.
+Season 3 of the series, which ended with Delaney in a drunk-driving accident, sets the stage for his character to be in a neck brace, attending AA meetings while continuing to work on his rocky marriage.
 His life is all about balancing his recovery from the accident, his fight against alcoholism and his two jobs, including his community service at a charity shop.

 While the trailer shows that Rob and Sharon are still dealing with the same challenges, they still have a close bond as they parent their two children with love through loss and major setbacks.

-The final season of Catastrophe is dedicated to Carrie Fisher who died suddenly following a heart attack on a flight home from the season 3 season wrap party, says The Inquisitr.
-Fisher, who was 60, had reportedly suffered a relapse of her drug addiction shortly before her death which was mourned by the cast and crew.
+The final season of Catastrophe is dedicated to Carrie Fisher who died suddenly following a heart attack on a flight home from the Season 3 season wrap party, reports The Inquisitr.
+Fisher, who was 60 then, had reportedly suffered a relapse of her drug addiction shortly before her death which was mourned by the cast and crew.

-Rob Delaney fondly remember Fisher, who played his often cranky, sarcastic mother, calling her “brilliant.”
-He credited Fisher with an amazing performance in season 3 as her role had really expanded.
+Rob Delaney fondly remembers Fisher, who played his often cranky, sarcastic mother, calling her “brilliant.”
+He credited Fisher with an amazing performance in Season 3 as her role had really expanded.

 “Yes, I knew Carrie Fisher.
 She played my mom on Catastrophe, the sitcom I write and star in with Sharon Horgan.
 Or should I say, ‘plays my mom,’ since we just finished shooting last week and Carrie’s scenes haven’t been seen by anyone yet.
 Except for me and Sharon that is, and our director, producer and editor.
 We’ve seen them and they’re amazing.”